Rhode Island Pre-Trip Inspection Test

 📘 Study Tips & State Info

-Rhode Island DMV handles CDL testing at two locations: the Cranston DMV (600 New London Ave) and the Middletown DMV (345 Valley Rd).
-You must make an appointment online for the skills test — no walk-ins.
-Bring your CLP, medical examiner's certificate, and a valid DOT medical card.
-The fee for the skills test is $75 (cash or card).
+Rhode Island offers CDL testing at the Cranston DMV headquarters and select third-party sites.
+You must schedule an appointment online for your pre-trip inspection test — no walk-ins.
+Expect a $50 fee for the skills test, payable by card or check.

 Topics Covered